u5104/spring-boot-rest-h2/README.md

 # spring-boot-rest-h2

-the small app contains 2 REST enpoints
+the small app contains 2 REST endpoints

 MyEmailGuiController at /gui/email
 and